couchbaselabs/docs-ng/content/couchbase-manual-2.1/administration-tasks.markdown

  * The server has finished loading documents for every key stored on disk for all vBuckets, or

- * The total number of documents loaded into memory is greater than, or equal to, the setting for `ep_warmup_min_items_threshold`, or
+ * The percentage of documents loaded into memory is greater than, or equal to, the setting for `ep_warmup_min_items_threshold`, or

  * If total % of RAM filled by documents is greater than, or equal to, the setting